jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < oops the following text cannot be put in the introduction >
 Design Time Set and Design Time Copy *are* actually called at run time, because nothing is set at design time.
 Design Time Set, though, can only be called in the Create procedure of the closest mutual descendant.
 Actually, a set in the create procedure is actually a call to the Design Time Set and Design Time Copy.

 Something is constant if it can be Design Time Set, but not Run Time Set.
-The initialization of constants happens in the Create procedure of the mutual descendant. < OR THE one that defines that the set is only for design time? > Explaining that would require knowledge of exclusion. >
+The initialization of constants happens in the Create procedure of the mutual descendant. < OR THE one that defines that the set is only for design time? > Explaining that might require knowledge of exclusion. >

 #### Default System Procedure Configuration